 Scientific and Planetary Instruments

-ISRU - It is a Demonstrator Payload aims to extract oxygen from lunar regolith.
+ISRU - It is a Demonstrator Payload aiming to extract oxygen from lunar regolith.
 Oxygen is an essential resource for human exploration of the Moon and this project has created an enabling technology for successful space exploration.

 LARES2 - The massive “sphere” to verify Einstein’s Relativity Theory, was developed by OHB Italia under the ASI flag and it will be the payload of VEGA C launcher qualification flight scheduled within 2021.

 LISA PATHFINDER - An ESA Mission to detect one of the most elusive phenomena in astronomy: gravitational waves.
-LISA Pathfinder developed by RUAG (Zurich) as subcontractor to OHB Italia in the frame of Inertial Sensor Development.
+LISA Pathfinder was developed by RUAG (Zurich) as subcontractor to OHB Italia in the frame of Inertial Sensor Development.
 The mission successfully paved the way for the LISA mission by demonstrating the key technologies for a large gravitational wave observatory in space.
 LISA Pathfinder mission was launched on 3rd December 2015 and ended in July 2017.